What Customer Lifetime Value (CLV) Is & How to Calculate It

 The ALV method uses the average customer lifetime value to determine the value of a single customer.
 In this case, the average customer lifetime value is the CLV.

 This method helps predict the value of a customer.
 However, the results are not always accurate because the sample size is limited.
-This is because the sample size is based on the number of customers, and the number of customers is smaller than the number of customers calculated.
+This is because the sample size is based on the number of customers, which is smaller than the number of customers calculated.

 The Net Present Value (NPV) Method